 B. Movassagh, M. M. Lakouraj, and Z. Fadaei, A convenient one-pot synthesis of thiolesters from disulfides using a Zn/AlC13 system, Journal of Chemical Research, 22 (2001) 255-259.

 A. Khaki-Sedigh, Principles of Modem Control, Tehran University Press, 2004.

 P. Sas, Vibration testing: state of the art and challenges, in: M.D.
 Gilchrist (Ed.), Modem Practice in Stress and Vibration Analysis, A.A.
 Balkema, Rotterdam, 1997, 65-74.

 P.M.L.
 Ribeiro, Geoltletrical Non-linear Vibration of Beams and Plates by the Hierarchical Finite Element Method, Ph.D.
 Thesis, University of Southampton, 1998.

 Work accepted for publication but not yet published should be referred to as "in press".

 Proofs will be sent to the author (first named author if no corresponding author is identified multi-authored papers) and should be returned within 48 hours of receipt.
 Corrections should be restricted to typesetting errors; any others may be charged to the author.
 Any queries should be answered in full.
-Please note that authors urged to check their proofs carefully before return since the inclusion of late corrections cannot be guaranteed.
+Please note that the authors urged to check their proofs carefully before return since the inclusion of late corrections cannot be guaranteed.